Resources: Slack Help

 Advanced Trigger Options

-Under the trigger drop-down, you have the option to display trigger data with the survey.
+Under the trigger drop-down, you have the option to display trigger data with the polly.
 The trigger data is essentially additional information that you might want to include in the surveys for context.
 By default, trigger data is not included but you can choose to do so.

 Additionally, you have the option to rename (such as channel name, @displayname, emoji reaction, etc.) to something else that’s more suited for your workflow.